-Established 30 years ago in the harbour town of Aberaeron by local fishermen keen to show off the bounty of our clear blue waters, the Cardigan Bay Seafood Festival now features demonstrations from top chefs (many boasting Michelin stars), live music and lots of opportunities to sample our local coastal produce.
-Tastes of the sea don’t get much fresher.
-7 July 2019.
+This fishy festival was established over 30 years ago in the harbour town of Aberaeron to give local fishermen somewhere to show off the bounty of our clear blue waters.
+This year's Cardigan Bay Seafood Festival is on 7 July 2019.
+It has demonstrations from top chefs (many of whom boast Michelin stars), live music and lots of opportunities to sample our local coastal produce.
+Tastes of the sea don’t get much fresher!

 The Big Cheese, Caerphilly, July